Homepage

 Params

-• number (Object) - string (numberlike), integer or float to format
+• number (Untyped) - string (numberlike), integer or float to format

 • locale (String) - Sets the locale to be used for formatting (defaults to current locale).

-• precision (Integer) - Sets the precision of the number (defaults to 3).
+• precision (Number) - Sets the precision of the number (defaults to 3).

 • significant (String) - If true, precision will be the number of significant_digits.
 If false, the number of fractional digits (defaults to false).